abdrahmansoltan/Learning-Notes/React/04-Redux.md

 - A single store containing "global" state
 - Dispatching plain object actions to the store when something happens in the app
-- Pure reducer functions looking at those actions and returning immutably updated state
+- Pure reducer functions looking at those actions and **returning immutably updated state**

 ### Core Concept

 ![alt](./img/redux.PNG)

 - one central data(state) store
-- components subscripe to the store-data(state)
+- components subscribe to the store-data(state)
 - components **Never directly manipulate** the store-data, instead we use `Reducer-function`

 ---